You can’t make a card without cardstock! Here’s how I store mine in my craft room.

 Also, in these L-shaped pockets, I keep my sheets of Vellum, Acetate, Stick-it Adhesive sheets, Yupo paper and the 160gsm white paper for my binders.

-I have a box full of my card bases and fronts, pre-cut, all ready to go.
+I have a box with dividers, full of my card bases and fronts, pre-cut, all ready to go.
 I use Neenah the most, so those are the largest sections.

 I have sections for Watercolour paper, Tim Holtz’s Watercolour paper, Bazzill Marshmallow cardstock, Bristol Cardstock, Gina K Kraft, etc. Every so often, I have a cutting session and refill the box.
 This makes my crafting sessions so much easier, especially when finishing and getting that piece of art onto a card base.

-Sometimes when I cut down white foam and cardstock pieces, I have a bunch of strips left over.
-I pop them in this box, so I have a ready supply of sentiment strips, either for the sentiment itself, or for stacking them up.
+Sometimes when I cut down my cardstock pieces, I have a bunch of strips left over.
+I pop them in a box, so I have a ready supply of sentiment strips, either for the sentiment itself, or for stacking them up.

 Coloured & Specialty Cardstock